Parseur: Email and PDF Data Extraction

 Invoice processing

 Parseur extracts invoice numbers, line items, totals, and due dates from supplier invoices forwarded by email, routing structured output to accounting systems via webhooks or Google Sheets integration.
-The company claims 1-2 seconds per invoice at a cost of $2.36 per invoice - figures drawn from Parseur's own benchmarks without third-party validation.
-Competing platforms Docsumo and Rossum publish comparable claims in the same range.
+Independent testing confirmed sub-60-second processing on real invoice PDFs without template setup.
+The company's own benchmarks claim 1-2 seconds per invoice at $2.36 per invoice cost, without third-party validation.
+For context, manual invoice processing costs businesses $15-40 per invoice with approval cycles averaging 8-14 days, according to Resolve's cost analysis.
+Competing platforms Docsumo and Rossum publish comparable accuracy and speed claims in the same range.

 Lead generation from emails

-Sales teams extract prospect information - names, companies, phone numbers, requirements - from inquiry emails and contact forms, pushing structured records to CRM systems through Zapier or direct API.
-Customers report saving 189 hours monthly, equivalent to $7,557 in labor costs, through automated email parsing.
+Sales teams extract prospect information including names, companies, phone numbers, and requirements from inquiry emails and contact forms, pushing structured records to CRM systems through Zapier or direct API.
+The Parseur Google Sheets integration is a common destination for teams that want structured lead data without a CRM.
+Customers report saving 189 hours monthly, equivalent to $7,557 in labor costs, through automated email parsing, though this figure comes from Parseur's own published case material.
 Workist, a Berlin-based platform targeting mid-market ERP automation, pursues a comparable no-training implementation approach for similar business document workflows.

 RFP response automation

-Parseur's document parsing capabilities address proposal management workflows, with the company identified as a key player in the $2.43 billion RFP response automation market projected to grow at 21.7% CAGR through 2029.
+Parseur's document parsing capabilities address proposal management workflows.
+The company is identified as a key player in the $2.43 billion RFP response automation market projected to grow at 21.7% CAGR through 2029.
 Competing platforms in this space include Instabase and Hypatos.
 For teams evaluating open-source options alongside commercial platforms, LangExtract offers a Google-developed Python library for structured extraction from unstructured text using LLMs with source grounding.

 Technical specifications